radikh/kvatyr/README.md

 Primitive file sharing tool that also answers the eternal question "How to share files from Linux to Mac?"

 [![Go Reference](https://pkg.go.dev/badge/github.com/radikh/kvatyr.svg)](https://pkg.go.dev/github.com/radikh/kvatyr)

 Pros:
- - Easy install, easy remove
+ - Easy install, easy use, easy remove
  - No configs
  - No garbadge left in the system
  - Primitive as dirt